KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 - The [Gateways](./gateways.html) Module
   - This module acts as a bridge between the Smart Chain where Pegs is active and an external cryptocurrency
-    - The external cryptocurrency must be a Komodo-related Smart Chain
+    - The external cryptocurrency must be based on the Bitcoin protocol
     - Typically, this external Smart Chain features a coin, such as KMD, that is tradeable in many venues across the cryptocurrency industry
-  - On the external Smart Chain, a user sends cryptocurrency coins to the Gateways Module, which locks the coins against further spending for the duration of the usage of the Pegs Antara Module
+  - On the external Smart Chain, a user sends cryptocurrency coins to the Gateways Module, which locks the coins against further spending for the duration of the usage of the Pegs Module
-  - On the Pegs-related Smart Chain, the Gateways Module then issues to the user [tokens](./tokens.html) that represent the value of the external cryptocurrency
+  - On the Pegs-related Smart Chain, the Gateways Module then issues to the user [tokens](./tokens.html) that represent the value of the user's locked funds
 - The [Tokens](./tokens.html) Module
   - This module provides the functionality necessary to create (and burn) tokens in coordination with the Gateways Module
-  - These tokens represent the (now locked) value of the external Komodo-based cryptocurrency
+  - These tokens represent the (now locked) value of the external Bitcoin-protocol or Komodo-protocol based cryptocurrency
-  - (The holder of these tokens may later return them in exchange for the original currency)
+  - These tokens can be spent and traded as actual cryptocurrency; the user who returns them to the Gateways Module at a later time will unlock and receive the associated external funds
 - The [Oracles](./oracles.html) Module
   - This module uses an [oraclefeed](https://github.com/KomodoPlatform/komodo/blob/master/src/cc/dapps/oraclefeed.c) app to provide information to the Gateways Module about tokens a user deposits
 - The [Prices](./prices.html) Module